Sheyi-seph/The-end-of-me/alexis/0_00-basics/04-da_shell_is'nt_const/README.md

 This script adds /forward to the PATH

 03-what_paths
-This script prints the no of paths
+This script prints the no of dirs in the  path

+04-unto_all
+This script prints all global variables